 #3 – Cobra 2017 Golf Men’s King F7 Single Length Iron Set

 On the face of Cobra King F7, you will find a thinner and stronger structure that will definitely help you to get more distance and more forgiving power without sacrificing accuracy.
-The face has a large and beautifully engineered specious face design delivers an explosive strike on the balls.
+The face has a large and beautifully engineered specious face design that delivers an explosive strike on the balls.
 You may not find this kind of hit delivery in any other kind of irons.
 It’s way satisfactory and accurate.

 You might expect a zonal weight in the mid-budget which cuts of the smoothness and comfort in the game.
 Well, not with this F7 irons for intermediate golfers.
 The zone weight is not present in Cobra King.
 Rather they have distributed the weight overall to the whole head section.

 This will give you a different kind of feeling while swinging and will give you smooth feedback.
 And this type of feedback is very important for intermediate level players.
-For developing the skills for being an expert in golfing, this kind of help from the iron is really effective.
+For developing the skills for being an expert in golf, this kind of help from the iron is really effective.

 Another cool thing to mention is the spin technology of the Cobra F7 iron set.
 Progressive spin technology is a unique step forward here in these irons.
 V grooves on the head actually reduce the ball spin.
 U grooves on the 7-PW optimize the spin that some of the golfers like.